a-n-rose/a-n-rose.github.io/_posts/2018-12-3-prepping-speech-CNN-and-LSTM.md

 ```

-As an example, below are mel spectrograms, as well as the first derivative (delta/rate of change) and second derivative (delta delta/ acceleration of change) from the speech of a dysphonic speaker as well as a healthy speaker.
+As an example, below are mel spectrograms, as well as the first derivative (delta/rate of change) and second derivative (delta delta/ acceleration of change) from the speech of a dysphonic speaker as well as a healthy speaker, saying "Hello, how are you?" in German.

 ### Healthy Male Speaker
 ![Imgur](https://i.imgur.com/k8khD7R.png)
+#### "Hallo, wie geht es Ihnen?"

 ### Male Speaker with Dypshonia
 ![Imgur](https://i.imgur.com/jeVNMEb.png)
+#### "Hallo, wie geht es Ihnen?"

 ## CNN